GPUOpen-Tools/radeon_memory_visualizer/documentation/source/carousel.rst

 committed to physical memory for each of the heap types.
 Ideally, all memory that the application has requested should be in physical memory.

+Note that the amount of committed memory displayed across different tabs of RMV is calculated based on low-level data from the graphics driver and may not directly correspond to memory allocations/deallocations made using the graphics API.

 .. image:: media/snapshot/carousel_committed_memory.png

 The **Requested virtual memory** shows which memory was requested from which heap.